Sollimann/Real-time-elevator-scheduler/README.md

 	$ cd rts_simulation_ws/src
 	```

-5. Open a second window and run ROS (DO NOT CLOSE):
+5. Open a second window and run ROS (DO NOT close this window until after simulation is complete):
 	```bash
 	$ roscore
 	```